nagelt/soil_dynamics/index.md

 A lot of the content is in German, as the material is used in lectures at a German university.

-**Note:** I've transitioned from interactive html pages created with nbinteract to a direct usage of mybinder.
+**Note:** I've transitioned from interactive ipynb pages created with nbinteract to a direct usage of mybinder.
 Starting any of the scripts may take a few minutes depending on when the last built took place.

 **Related publication:**